FYP-hyz-mjj-2024/posture_mmpose/README.md

 You are missing a C++ requirement.
 Please download C++ build tools using the given link, and configure a C++ environment.
 Please inspect this link for more details about C++ environment configuration: https://blog.csdn.net/xiao_yan_/article/details/119538602.

-This is highly-likely a windows-only problem, considering macOS has its own gcc.
-If you use a mac and also received similar errors, please don't hesitate to propose an issue.

 #### 2.3 Checkpoint and Configuration Files